Gratiot Integrated Health Network

 Services/Scope of Services: Home-Based Services are designed to restore or enhance social, psychological, or biophysical functioning of individuals/families via individual, family and/or group therapy; case management; crisis intervention; family collateral contacts; testing; and training in social skills and parenting skills.
 A person-centered treatment approach is used to help identify an individual’s and their family’s strengths dreams, goals and desires.

-Population served includes children who are 17 years of age or under and have a primary diagnosis of a Severe Emotional Disturbance and/or Co-occurring disorder.
+Population served includes consumers who are 21 years of age or under and have a primary diagnosis of a Severe Emotional Disturbance and/or Co-occurring disorder.
 In addition, children served by Home-Based Services are generally at risk of out-of-home placement and must have a CAFAS score of 80 or above.

 Infant Mental Health Services provide supportive counseling to at risk parent(s) and children ages 0-3.
 This service is provided in the consumer’s home.
 Counseling focuses on the parent-infant dyad, and their capacities for attachment.
 The infant is the center of the intervention while supporting and nurturing the parent(s) as the primary caregiver in a non-judgmental, non-intrusive approach.
 Referrals can be made for other needed services and Crisis Intervention provided.

-The programs provide services a minimum of two hours weekly in locations that meet the needs of the persons served.
+The programs provide services a minimum of 4 hours per month in locations that meet the needs of the persons served.
 Primarily services are delivered in the family’s home, but also the schools as appropriate; an agency office for group or individual/family sessions; and other community settings as agreed upon by the clinician and individual/family.

 Services are provided Monday through Friday from 8:00 a.m. to 5:00 p.m. and by appointment.
 Crisis Intervention, Access, and Customer Service activities are provided 24 hours a day, 7 days a week, allowing those who are accessing services to schedule an appointment, to allow for a message to be left for clinicians or Customer Service Staff, or in an emergency situation to access a crisis worker.

-Eligibility criteria for Home-Based/Infant Mental Health services include children 17 and under who have/are:
+Eligibility criteria for Home-Based/Infant Mental Health services include consumers up to age 21 and under who have/are:

-- a primary DSM-IV diagnosis of Serious Emotional Disturbance or are at high risk for SED
+- a primary DSM-V diagnosis of Serious Emotional Disturbance or are at high risk for SED

 - co-occurring disorder